-Some ecommerce owners want to speed up the testing process by making one or more landing pages and driving a lot of traffic towards them until they feel they have a relevant sample.
+Some e-commerce owners want to speed up the testing process by making one or more landing pages and driving a lot of traffic towards them until they feel they have a relevant sample.
 If you do that, make sure you are consistent with your landing page designs.
-Remember, you’re doing this to test the pricing, not different design choices and their impact on conversion rate.
+Remember, you’re doing this to test the pricing, not different design choices and their impact the conversion rate.

 The pricing strategy you will use will reflect on the success of your pricing changes.
 Here is a quick overview of the most common pricing strategies you can use to calculate new prices you want to test out.

 Cost-plus pricing is the most direct way of finding the right price for your product.
 It’s a traditional pricing model back in history.